-Many of the entities researching and drafting watershed and groundwater management plans in the Inyo-Mono Region are signatories to the Inyo-Mono IRWMP MOU and/or are active participants in IRWM group meetings and other project planning activities.
+Many of the entities involved in the development of Groundwater Sustainability Plans for the Owens Valley and Indian Wells Valley in the Inyo-Mono Region are signatories to the Inyo-Mono IRWMP MOU and/or are active participants in IRWM group meetings and other project planning activities.
 Their participation intrinsically fosters coordination and integration within the IRWM Program.
+In addition, Inyo-Mono Program Office staff participates in the SGMA processes in both basins, thereby helping to connect the processes and ensure one informs the other and vice versa.
+Likewise, most watershed-level planning efforts in the region are linked to the IRWM Program through their stakeholders.